 I help people hurt on the job with their Oregon Workers’ Compensation claims.
 Welcome to my site.Attorney Fees and Costs

-There is no charge for office appointments and telephone conversations.
-Workers’ compensation attorneys do not generate bills the way most other attorneys do.
+There is no charge for office appointments and telephone conversations with our Portland workers' compensation lawyer.
+Attorneys representing clients in workers' compensation cases do not generate bills the way most other attorneys do.
 In Oregon, all attorneys must work on a “contingent fee” basis when representing “claimants” (people hurt on the job).

 Attorneys cannot bill the injured worker client by the hour or by the letter or brief, etc. One way an attorney can be paid is if a judge orders the insurer or employer to pay the attorney.
 Another way the attorney can be paid is through a settlement.
 The maximum fee is 25% of settlement funds, but fees are often a smaller percentage of the settlement.